 Coronavirus is atop the list of concerns for most Americans.
 It has burdened and ravaged everyday aspects of American life throughout its existence.
 Unfortunately, it has continued to mutate and prolong this vicious cycle.
 When if ever coronavirus will resolve entirely is an anxiety-inducing uncertainty.

 Many point their finger directly at the Trump administration for its dismissive approach to controlling coronavirus.
-President Biden won the 2020 presidential election in large part due to Trump’s recklessness and carelessness in his handling of coronavirus.
-For sure, Trump had an eventful presidency but nothing more noteworthy and consequential as coronavirus.
-All his blunders and embarrassments would have been background noise if Trump had led on fighting coronavirus.
+President Biden won the 2020 presidential election in large part due to Mr. Trump’s recklessness and carelessness in his handling of coronavirus.
+For sure, Mr. Trump had an eventful presidency but nothing more noteworthy and consequential as coronavirus.
+All his blunders and embarrassments would have been background noise if he had led on fighting coronavirus.
 Instead, he was too focused on how it would harm his policies, particularly on economics.
 Safety protocol, concern, and compassion should have been his messaging priority.
 Being conscious of Americans’ real struggles would have gone a long way.

 Gathering crowds of 20,000 plus at political rallies amid a pandemic was apathetic and selfish.
 Would it have been that difficult to sacrifice political aspirations for a moment?
 It is not complicated political science here.
 People were not only suffering and dying from coronavirus.
-But subject to Trump’s arrogance and apathy, whose primary concerns were electoral.
+But subject to Mr. Trump’s arrogance and apathy, whose primary concerns were electoral.
 President Biden has made every reasonable attempt he could to help curb the impact of coronavirus.
-Trump did not.
+Mr. Trump did not.

 We cannot ignore the political challenges on the horizon for Democrats.
 The electoral defeats in Virginia and the close call in the New Jersey governor’s race show Democrats have their work cut out for them in 2022.
 As mentioned, coronavirus is on the rebound, with Omicron rapidly spreading as the most contagious disease variant yet.
 Inflation remains high with no signs of coming down.
 Priorities such as criminal justice reform, preserving abortion rights, and increasing the minimum wage have taken a backseat.
 As a result, there has become a new sense of urgency to accomplish two major priorities early next year.